-Shifts in Mathematics Shift 1 Focus Teachers significantly narrow and deepen the scope of how time and energy is spent in the Mathematics classroom.
-They do so in order to focus deeply on only the concepts that are prioritized in the standards.
+Shifts in Mathematics Shift 1 1FocusTeachers significantly narrow and deepen the scope of ho time and energy are spent in the mathematics classroon They do so in order to focus deeply on only the concepts th are prioritized in the standards.
 Shift 2 Coherence Principals and teachers carefully connect the learning within and across grades so that students can add new understanding onto foundations built in previous years.
-Shift 3 Fluency Students are expected to have speed and accuracy with simple calculations; teachers structure class time and/or homework time for students to memorize core functions.
-Shift 4 Deep Understanding Students deeply understand and can operate easily within a math concept before moving on.
+Shift 3 homework time for students to memorize core Shift 4 Deep Understanding Students deeply understand and can operate easily within a math concept before moving on.
 They learn more than the procedure to get the answer right.
 They learn the math.
 Shift 5 Application Students are expected to use math and choose the appropriate concept for application even when they are not prompted to do so.
 Shift 6 Dual Intensity Students are practicing procedures and understanding concepts.
 There is more than a balance between these two things in the classroom-both are occurring with intensity.

 The Grades 3-8 English Language Arts and Mathematics New York State Testing Program (NYSTP) has been redesigned to measure student learning aligned with the instructional shifts necessitated by the CCLS.
-This document provides specific details about the 2013 Grade 8 Common Core Mathematics Test and the standards that it measures.
+This document provides specific details about the 2014 Grade 8 Common Core Mathematics Test and the standards that it measures.